tdphuc150701/MUSIC/README.txt

 #Music

--Use Html, Css and Js to create interfaces and perform functions such as:
+Use Html, Css and Js to create interfaces and perform functions such as:
 + Repeat song
 + Change music tracks
 + Pre and Next music
-+ Repeat music
++ Random music
 + Stop and continue